Laparoscopic Roux-en-Y Gastric Bypass Surgery

-- Often described as the “gold standard” for weight loss surgery in the United States and most frequently performed in this country.
+- Often described as the “gold standard” for weight loss surgery in the United States.

-- At two years, average weight loss is 70-80% of excess weight.
+- At two years, postoperative average weight loss is 70-80% of excess weight.

-- Dumping (an uncomfortable physical reaction) can occur with foods high in fat and sugar which can help modify eating behavior.
+- Dumping (an uncomfortable physical reaction) can occur with foods high in fat and sugar; the desire to avoid dumping syndrome can help modify eating behavior.

-- Almost no risk of incisional hernias after the operation (sometimes as much as 20% of open operations will have this problem).
+- Almost no risk of incisional hernias after the operation (up to 20% of open operations will have this problem).

 Risks (Short-term) of Gastric Bypass Surgery

-- Leaks can occur from the gastrojejunostomy and from where the intestines are hooked back up together (3%)
+- Leaks can occur from the gastrojejunostomy and from where the intestines are reconnected (3%).

 Risks (Long-term) of Gastric Bypass Surgery

 - Without diet and exercise, after 12-18 months, 10-30% of the weight lost can be regained.